-- The Company is governed by the legal provisions relating to listed companies and other applicable laws and regulations, as well as by its Governance and Sustainability System. - 2.
-The Governance and Sustainability System is the Company's internal system of rules, which is configured in accordance with applicable law in the exercise of corporate autonomy supported thereby and applies to the entire Group.
-It is intended to ensure through rule-making the best implementation of the corporate contract that binds its shareholders, and especially the corporate object, the corporate interest and the social dividend, as defined in the preceding articles. - 3.
-The Governance and Sustainability System is made up of these By-Laws, the Purpose and Values of the Iberdrola Group, the Code of Ethics, the corporate policies, and the other governance, compliance and market abuse prevention rules, as well as by other documents that supplement or further articulate the foregoing. - 4.
-The Purpose and Values of the Iberdrola Group constitute the ideological and axiological foundation of the corporate enterprise of the Company, which, due to its size and importance, is a focal point for many Stakeholders and for the environmental, social and economic environment in which it does business. - 5.
-The Purpose and Values of the Iberdrola Group also inspires and takes form in the policies and in the other rules of the Governance and Sustainability System, governing the day-to-day activities of the Company and guiding its strategy and its conduct. - 6.
-The shareholders acting at a General Shareholders' Meeting and the Board of Directors of the Company, within their respective purviews, configure, develop, apply and interpret the rules making up the Governance and Sustainability System in order to ensure compliance at all times with the purposes thereof and, particularly, the fulfilment of the corporate interest. - 7.
-Full or summarised versions of the rules making up the Governance and Sustainability System can be viewed on the Company's corporate website. - 8.
-Within the framework of the Governance and Sustainability System, the Company also has a Compliance System, consisting of a structured set of rules, procedures and activities intended to prevent and manage the risk of regulatory and ethical breaches or breaches of the Governance and Sustainability System itself, as well as to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest. - 9.
-The application and further development of the Company's compliance function and Compliance System is the responsibility of the Compliance Unit, an autonomous body with the highest standards of independence and transparency that is linked to the Sustainable Development Committee of the Board of Directors."
+- 1. The Company is governed by the legal provisions relating to listed companies and other applicable laws and regulations, as well as by its Governance and Sustainability System. - 2.
+The Governance and Sustainability System is the Company's internal system of rules, which is configured in accordance with applicable law in the exercise of corporate autonomy supported thereby and applies to all of the Group's companies.
+It establishes rules, principles and guidelines that inform any rules- or standards-setting approved by the other companies of the Group in accordance with their autonomy and particularly seek to ensure by rule- and standards-setting the realisation of the purpose and values and of the corporate object, as well as the achievement of the corporate interest and the promotion of the social dividend, within the common framework of sustainability. - 3.
+The Governance and Sustainability System is made up of these By-Laws, the Purpose and Values of the Iberdrola Group, the Ethical and Basic Principles of Governance and Sustainability of the Iberdrola Group, the rules on corporate organisation, which include the foundations governing the corporate and governance structure and the Group's Business Model, the corporate policies, the risk foundations, and the other internal regulations regarding internal audit and compliance, as well as other documents that supplement or further articulate the foregoing.

+- 4. The Purpose and Values of the Iberdrola Group constitute the corporate philosophy that informs the focus and organisation of the Company and the other companies of the Group, guides their strategy and presides over their activity in the economic environment in which they carry it out, taking into account aspects related to transparency and good governance, human and social capital, natural capital and compliance, and considering the sustainable value chain. - 5.
+The shareholders acting at a General Shareholders' Meeting and the Board of Directors of the Company, within their respective purviews, configure, develop, apply and interpret the rules making up the Governance and Sustainability System in order to ensure compliance at all times with the purposes thereof and, particularly, the fulfilment of the corporate interest. - 6.
+Full or summarised versions of the rules making up the Governance and Sustainability System can be viewed on the Company's corporate website. - 7.
+Within the framework of the Governance and Sustainability System, the Company also has a Compliance System, consisting of a structured set of rules, procedures and activities intended to prevent and manage the risk of regulatory and ethical breaches or breaches of the Governance and Sustainability System itself, as well as to contribute to the full realisation of the Purpose and Values of the Iberdrola Group and the corporate interest. - 8.
+The application and further development of the Company's compliance function and Compliance System is the responsibility of the Compliance Unit, an autonomous body with the highest standards of independence and transparency that is linked to the Sustainable Development Committee of the Board of Directors.